metno/yrmeteo/README.rst

 ============

 This package allows testing of different strategies for creating deterministic forecasts from an ensemble.
-The forecasts are visualized using Yr-s short-range meteogram.
+The forecasts are visualized using an imitation of the short-range meteogram found on https://www.yr.no.

 .. image:: other/consensus.png
     :alt: Example plots